 To date, 59 homes have become Magenta – meaning that owners and renters alike have completed whole-home water and power assessments of their residences, developed plans for significantly lowering their water and power use, and begun implementing sustainability measures.

-Students learn sustainability curriculum.
-Develop team-building and leadership skills.
-And become immersed in project brainstorming and innovation opportunities that will go with them through life and stand out on college applications.
+Within the Accelerator, students develop team-building and leadership skills.
+They become immersed in project brainstorming, innovation, and implementation opportunities that will go with them through life and stand out on college applications.

-The Magenta House service learning program is for middle and high school students.
+The program may be used in-whole or in-part.
+It may be implemented virtually, in-person, or in hybrid settings.
 We include both formal learning environments and informal settings (say, church or temple, Scouts, etc.).